 In November 2013, her book “Duccio and the Maestà” was published through Createspace.
 It is available through Amazon in paperback or Kindle.

-Having decided to write a series on great artists, she is now working on a book about Albrecht Dürer.
+Having decided to write a series on great artists, she decided to write a book about Albrecht Dürer.
 In preparation to visit his birthplace in Germany, she is taking German classes at COD.
 Her second book, “Across the Alps: The Secret Life of Albrecht Durer,” was just published and is available on Amazon.

 “I heartily agree with the theory that we should all be lifelong learners and doers, and COD is the place to get the skills to do so.
 I will always value what I have learned at College of DuPage, and I may return for further classes in my quest to be a lifelong learner.”